A new brewery has opened in Crosslake, bringing even more fresh, local beer to the Whitefish Chain Area.

 The brewery's hours are Thursday, 4-8 p.m.; Friday, 4-10 p.m.; Saturday, noon to 10 p.m.; and Sunday, noon to 6 p.m.
 Check the brewery's Facebook Page for updated info on what's on tap and more.

-If you want to make a tour of the breweries, there are five more in the area to check out!
-Nisswa is home to Big Axe Brewery and Gull Dam Brewing, both great options.
+If you want to make a tour of the breweries, there are four more in the area to check out!
+Nisswa is home to Big Axe Brewery.
 Big Axe is located right in downtown Nisswa and is attached to a restaurant (check winter hours).
-Gull Dam is located farther south in Nisswa in what locals call the Water Wheel Building (and that water wheel is powered by a giant beer tap!).

 No matter which brewery you visit (or if you visit them all!) your bound to find delicious beer.